reddog-dev01/BOOKING-APPS/docs/google-key-verification.md

 ```

 A successful configuration returns HTTP 200 with JSON predictions.
 HTTP 403
 indicates billing or key restrictions.
+When the upstream response body includes
+`This API method requires billing to be enabled` the proxy rewrites the message
+to the Vietnamese guidance quoted at the top of this document—enable Google
-HTTP 503 signals a missing or mismatched
+Cloud billing for the project and retry.
+HTTP 503 signals a missing or
-`PLACES_API_KEY`—repeat the steps above to find the mismatch.
+mismatched `PLACES_API_KEY`—repeat the steps above to find the mismatch.

 ## 5. Restart from scratch when values change